ddev/ddev/docs/users/step-debugging.md

 1. Under the "Run" menu select "Edit configurations"
 2. Click the "+" in the upper left and choose "PHP Web Application" to create a configuration.
 Give it a reasonable name.
 3. Create a "server" for the project.
 (Screenshot below)
 4. Add file mappings for the files on the server.
-Click on the local repo path and add "/var/www/html" as the "Absolute path on the server".
+Click on the local repo path and add "/var/www/html" as the "Absolute path on the server" and your repository root as the path on the host.
 5. Set an appropriate breakpoint.
 6. Start debugging by clicking the "debug" button, which will launch a page in your browser.